 Wow!
-It was a seventh consecutive week when the Indian equity market ended with gain whereas it was a sixth consecutive week where Nifty and Sensex ended at new heights.
-Nifty hits high of 13772 whereas Sensex hit high of 47026 and they both ended with a weekly gain of around 2%.
+It was the seventh consecutive week when the Indian equity market ended with gain whereas it was a sixth consecutive week where Nifty and Sensex ended at new heights.
+Nifty hits high of 13772 whereas Sensex hit a high of 47026 and they both ended with a weekly gain of around 2%.
 If we talk about last week’s outperformer then Pharm and IT sector lead the rally where the Nifty Pharma index gained 3.21% and the Nifty IT index gained 2.61%.

 The most important question is what is propelling such a stellar rally in the market.
 So the answer in one word is “liquidity”.
 Yes, it is the liquidity that is causing rally across all asset classes whether it is Equity, Gold, Silver, Crude Oil, Metal, and even Bitcoin which has crossed the $20000 mark for the first time in history.

 There was a US fed meeting last week where they kept interest rates unchanged which is near to zero and raised US GDP forecast to 4.2% from 4% but the main outcome of the meeting was the speech of Fed chairman Jerome Powell where he says that interest rates will continue to remain low and Fed will continue its bond-buying program to infuse liquidity in the system which is the reason for bullish trend got further momentum.

 If we analyze the data then FIIs who are the main drivers of this rally bought Rs.
 11804Cr while DIIs are still in the selling mode who sold Rs.
 11023cr last week.